Sunday, June 26, 2016

 This reading is full of dynamic language; we had a lively discussion about many of the words and concepts.
 Richard said it can be "startling" to find a church that truly welcomes and includes everyone.
 Pastor Peg said access jumped out at her.
 I mentioned how baptism changes us from being isolated, solitary, atomized individuals as it (literally) incorporates us into the organic, interconnected, interrelated One Body of Christ—not as an undifferentiated blob, but with our unique gifts, talents, perspectives, experiences, and contributions.

-My paper notes include a lot more ideas I'm not including in this blog post because we never got to them in class, but I've kept and filed them for future reference.
+My paper notes include many more ideas I'm not including here because we never got to them in class, but I've kept and filed them for future reference.